nexema/tool/SCHEMA.md

 ```

-### Importing schema files
+### Importing schema packages
-You can import schema files  using the `import` keyword.
+You can import schema packages using the `import` keyword.
+Import paths must be relative to `nexema.yaml`.
-For example, you created a file called `identity.nex` and then another called `common.nex` which declares a struct called `Address`.
+For example, you created a folder called `common` and another called `identity`:
 ```
 import:
-  "common" // Here we are importing the common.nex" file
+  "common" // Here we are importing the common package with all its files

 type User {
 	address: common.Address